mulesoft/pdk-custom-policy-examples/spike/README.md

 Use the Spike Policy as an example of how to delay requests before they reach the backend.

-This policy provides spike control for each worker
+This policy provides spike control for each worker.
+For example, if you set `requests` to `100` and have two workers, 200 requests are serviced during the time window.

 The policy takes the following parameters:
 * `requests`: The amount of requests that can reach the backend service in the given time window.